roehlsioson/b2c-sio/README.md

 ## Add a new user journey

 The default user journey reads and writes to AAD, pulling data and creating user accounts in the directory.
-Create a new **SignInOnly** user journey that uses the **B2CUtil-CreateObjectId** technical profile.
+Create a new **SignInOnly** user journey that uses the **B2CUtil-CreateObjectId** technical profile after the claims exchange with your identity providers.
 This example uses Facebook as the identity provider, but any number of claim providers can be configured for step 1 and step 2.
+Make this change to your *TrustFrameworkExtensions.xml* file.

 ```xml
 <UserJourney Id="SignInOnly">